State Representative for House District 102

 Melanie is committed to keeping money out of politics, and is proud to be a Maine Clean Elections candidate.

 Melanie grew up New Sharon in Maine, graduating from Mt.
 Blue High School in Farmington.
 She completed her B.A. in Political Science, graduating Phi Beta Kappa, Cum Laude from Bates College- the first one in her family to do so.
 She interned for Senator George Mitchell in 1991.
-She received her Master’s in Science and Social Administration from Case Western Reserve University in Cleveland Ohio, and has been a licensed clinical social worker for more than 25 years with a focus on health and mental health care.
-As Executive Director, Melanie led Freeport Community Services for many years, providing direct services to Freeport and Pownal residents.
-She also served as Executive Director of Sexual Assault Response Services of Southern Maine, working with those affected by violence across York and Cumberland Counties.
+She received her Master’s in Science and Social Administration from Case Western Reserve University in Cleveland Ohio, and has been a licensed clinical social worker for more than 25 years with a focus on health and mental health care, and working with the most vulnerable members of our community.